 May 9, 2012 – Iran acknowledged that a virus dubbed “Flame” had infected government computers and was capable of stealing data.

-June 19, 2012 – Western officials told The Washington Post that U.S. and Israel had deployed the Flame virus to collect intelligence on Iranian computer networks in order to prepare for a cyberwarfare campaign.
+June 19, 2012 – Western officials told The Washington Post that the United States and Israel had deployed the Flame virus to collect intelligence on Iranian computer networks in order to prepare for a cyberwarfare campaign.

 July 2012 – Iranian hackers targeted Israeli government officials with a cyber espionage tool nicknamed Madi.
 The malware logged keystrokes, recorded audio, and stole documents.